mitexleo/fediroma/docs/docs/installation/netbsd_en.md

 ## Conclusion

-Restart nginx with `# /etc/rc.d/nginx restart` and you should be up and running.
+Restart NGINX with `# /etc/rc.d/nginx restart` and you should be up and running.

 Make sure your time is in sync, or other instances will receive your posts with incorrect timestamps.
-You should have ntpd running.
+You should have `ntpd` running.

 ## Instances running NetBSD